-New spousal maintenance, or alimony, guidelines put into effect by Illinois lawmaker were intended to make the formulas and guidelines used by family court judges in determining spousal maintenance amounts and payment periods uniform throughout the state.
+New spousal maintenance, or alimony, guidelines put into effect by Illinois lawmakers were intended to make the formulas and guidelines used by family court judges in determining spousal maintenance amounts and payment periods uniform throughout the state.
 Before these changes to the law, judges had sole discretion over the methods used to determine maintenance awards, resulting in vastly different divorce settlement verdicts in cases across the state.

 The new guidelines also provide that, in some cases, the court may designate a termination date as a permanent termination, instead of allowing a spouse to ask for additional maintenance at the end of the term.
 Fixed-term support is only permitted following the dissolution of marriages which lasted less than 10 years.

 With the new law into effect, the judge still needs to determine if a party is entitled to maintenance according to guidelines on Section 504(a) of the Illinois Marriage and Dissolution of Marriage Act.
 Factors include the income of each party, marriage length, standard of living during the marriage, each party’s property ownership, and each party’s ability to earn a living currently and in the future.

 In establishing an order for spousal support, the court will use a pre-set mathematical formula to determine the amount of maintenance payments.
 The time period for the maintenance to be paid is calculated by a multiplication factor based on the years of marriage.